noseka1/kubectl-debugpod/README.md

 ## Limitations

 * User must be permitted to create privileged containers.
-* While *kube-debug-pod* will work on any Kubernetes cluster, instructions for attaching to target container namespaces are provided for CRI-O based clusters only.
-This should be resolved in one of the future versions of *kube-debug-pod*.
+* _Works on the CRI-O based clusters only (containerd not supported at the moment)_.
+This will be resolved in the future versions of *kube-debug-pod*.

 ## References